D U Q U E S N E U N I V E R S I T Y

 Four key goals are helping Duquesne move toward marketing maturity and contribute to strategic leadership on campus.

-Help university leaders understand how online conversation reflects/contributes to brand health.
+Educate university leaders on how online conversation contributes to brand health

 The social media audit also enabled the team to articulate best practices for brand health and cohesion and share them at the cabinet level in an effort to support the benefits of a cohesive message.
 Monthly reports and insights empower the team to make connections between online conversation and their brand, providing relevant examples to share with leadership.